March 2023 – recommended film and TV releases

 Steaming on Amazon Prime 31 March

-Taiwan is being more known for its excellent horror and dark thriller TV and films and Copycat Killer is the latest to come out.
-Copycat Killer, a thriller based on famed Japanese mystery writer Miyabe Miyuki’s bestselling novel of the same name, is set in the 1990s and tells the story of Kuo Hsiao-chi (Wu Kang-ren), a veteran homicide prosecutor handling his first-ever serial killer case, and how he tries to bring justice to the perpetrator.
+Last but not least, the highly anticipated Taiwanese thriller, Copycat Killer.
+The show is based on famed Japanese mystery writer Miyabe Miyuki’s bestselling novel of the same name, is set in the 1990s and tells the story of Kuo Hsiao-chi (Wu Kang-ren), a veteran homicide prosecutor handling his first-ever serial killer case, and how he tries to bring justice to the perpetrator.
 With the murderer’s repeated aggravations, Hsiao-chi is determined to find the key piece of evidence to crack the case, even if it means putting his life on the line.

 Streaming on Netflix 31 March